 So, now, let’s look at how the Labrador Retriever and Miniature Poodle came into being:

 The Labrador hails from Newfoundland, Canada.
 Small water hunting dogs were bred into what we now know today as the Labrador Retriever.

 The American Kennel Club (AKC) formally recognized the Labrador as member of the sporting group in 1917.

 Today’s Labs are still used as hunting dogs.
 But you’ll also find them as service dogs and beloved family pets.

 The Miniature Poodle was developed in Germany, where “Pudels” were also used as waterfowl retrievers.

 The Poodle eventually made its way over to the United States, where the AKC recognized it as, ironically, a non-sporting breed in 1887.

-Although Poodles today are often viewed as “prim and proper” dogs that are only found in the show ring or elegantly poised on a luxurious cushion.
+The Poodle is often viewed as “prim and proper” dog that is only found in the show ring or elegantly poised on a luxurious cushion.

-Mini Labradoodle size
+Mini Labradoodle Appearance

 You may be wondering if an adult Mini Labradoodle will be compact, like his Miniature Poodle parent, or medium-sized, like his Labrador parent.